UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 ### Import the DPU IP to the project
 The easiest way to proceed would be to clone the Vitis-AI repository, [https://github.com/Xilinx/Vitis-AI](https://github.com/Xilinx/Vitis-AI).
-This folder should be cloned to
+This folder should be cloned to the `/home` directory, as the use of the Vitis-AI tools require certain permissions.

 ```
 cd /home/arroas/